Cape Coral Mortgage Company: Fairview Lending

 A Great First Step Toward Long-Term Real Estate Investing

-Many buyers use an FHA duplex as a stepping stone toward building a real estate portfolio.
 After living in the duplex and meeting the occupancy requirements, some homeowners later purchase a new primary residence using conventional financing while keeping the duplex as a rental property.
 Every situation is unique, and financing options depend on your individual qualifications and circumstances, but this can be an excellent long-term strategy for building wealth through real estate.

-Is an FHA Duplex Right for You?
+Is Buying a Duplex With an FHA Loan Right for You?

 Yes.
 If you meet FHA eligibility requirements, you can purchase a duplex in Florida with as little as 3.5% down.
 You must live in one of the units as your primary residence while you rent out the other unit.